Food & Restaurant

 Food Score Requests

-Information on establishments or copies of past inspections may be obtained through the Open Records Act by sending a written request to the Williamson County and Cities Health District, Environmental Health Services, 211 Commerce Blvd., Suite 111, Round Rock, Texas 78664, or sending the request by e-mail to Becky Tomlinson and copy Kay Kelley.
+Information on establishments or copies of past inspections may be obtained through the Open Records Act by sending a written request to the Williamson County and Cities Health District, Environmental Health, 211 355 Texas Ave., Round Rock, Texas 78664, or sending the request by e-mail to Becky Tomlinson and copy Kay Kelley.
 Please be sure to indicate the name and address of the establishment and date or time period of inspections you are requesting.

 List of Combined Food Inspection Scores